fvalerii/fvalerii/README.md

 ## 🤖 AI Engineer

 I am a highly analytical AI Engineer specializing in **Generative AI, LLMs, and Deep Learning**.
 My background combines over 1.5 years of intensive, hands-on training in AI with **previous multiyear experience** in Strategic Consulting, Banking, and Asset Management.
+I'm driven by a passion for solving complex problems and participating in the wave that will define the next generation of technology.

 My current focus is on designing, developing, and deploying scalable AI solutions.
 I have expert proficiency in **Python** and leading deep learning frameworks like **LangChain, PyTorch, and TensorFlow**, and I'm committed to building production-ready systems grounded in performance and data best practices.